Clifford Charles Sweet

 Clifford Charles Sweet (August 3, 1936 – October 3, 2010) was a civil rights attorney based out of Alameda County, California.
-He served as head of the Alameda County Legal Aid Society from 1985–2002.
+He served as head of the Alameda County Legal Aid Society from 1985 to 2002.
 He fought a number of civil rights issues including redlining by banks, unfair housing policies and police brutality.

 Biography

 Clifford Charles Sweet was born on August 3, 1936, in Jupiter, Florida, the youngest of nine children to George and Ruth Sweet.
 In 1957, he moved to San Jose, California, to live with his brothers Wester and Jim, enrolling in San Jose City College.
 He later graduated from San Jose State University with a degree in political science, inspired by the civil rights movement to pursue law.
 He earned his Juris Doctor from Lincoln Law School in 1963.

 Sweet joined the Legal Aid Society of Alameda County in 1967 and was named Executive Attorney in 1971, a role he held until retiring in 1998.
 His work included challenging redlining practices, promoting minority hiring in Oakland's police and fire departments, and defending low-income tenants, reflecting the era's civil rights challenges.
 Sweet was even a founding member of Oakland's Police-Community Relations unit formed in the 1970s.

 Sweet's professional journey began when he joined the Legal Aid Society of Alameda County in 1967, an organization dedicated to providing legal aid to low-income individuals.
 By 1971, he had risen to the position of Executive Attorney, a role he maintained until his retirement in 1998.
 His tenure coincided with significant civil rights challenges in Alameda County, particularly in Oakland, where issues like redlining, employment discrimination, and housing rights were prevalent.

 Sweet was particularly instrumental in the 1970's in fighting for women and minority rights as it pertained to hiring practices of local police and firemen.